The Principles of the ASE Applicable to Investing and Trading

 The Austrian School of Economics (ASE) is a body of knowledge in economic thought that initially developed in 1870 in Vienna Austria.
 Other than the fact that it originated there, it has nothing to do with the country of Austria.
+Followers of the ASE have been successful at anticipating major economic events like the Great Depression, the stagflationary environment of the 1970s, the Dotcom Bubble and the Housing Bubble.

 One excellent reading which explains this value proposition of using the principles of the ASE towards investing and trading is called Austrian School for Investors by Incrementum Fund Managers Ronald-Peter Stoeferle and Mark Valek and Incrementum Advisory Board Members Heinz Blasnik and Rahim Taghizadegan: